GaelVaroquaux/scipy-tutorials/source/functions.rst

     In [116]: addx(10)
     Out[116]: 15

-But global variables cannot be modified within the function, unless declared **global** in the function.
+But these "global" variables cannot be modified within the function, unless declared **global** in the function.

-Doesn't work:
+This doesn't work:

 .. sourcecode:: ipython

     In [117]: def setx(y):
        .....:     x = y
-       .....:     print x
+       .....:     print 'x is', x
        .....:
        .....:

     In [118]: setx(10)
-    10
+    x is 10

     In [120]: x
     Out[120]: 5

-Works:
+This works:

 .. sourcecode:: ipython

     In [121]: def setx(y):
        .....:     global x
        .....:     x = y
-       .....:     print x
+       .....:     print 'x is', x
        .....:
        .....:

     In [122]: setx(10)
-    10
+    x is 10

     In [123]: x
     Out[123]: 10